filippovarini/sharktrack/readme.md

 What this jargon means is that it does the following steps:
 1. Takes a folder with BRUVS videos, detects where sharks are in the videos.
 2. Communicates this with an output [like this](./static/test-output/).
-Read [this](./annotation-pipelines.md#step-0-understand-the-output) our output format and its motivations.
+Read [this](./annotation-pipelines.md#understand-the-output) to learn about our output format and its motivations.
 3. Provides a workflow for users to quickly clean detections and assign species ID.

 Basically, its goal is to allow researchers to spend time *only* classifying shark species, saving the majority of time spent looking at empty frames.